GiuseppeC95/master-thesis/README.md

 This repository is used for researching and tools testing about text manipulation (tokenizing, chunking, parsing).
 You will find these projects:
-- **tokenizer-test**: a simple test of OpenNLP tokeninzing features (SimpleTokenizer, WhiteSpaceTokenizer, TokenizerME with english and italian modules)
+- **basicsnlp-test**: a simple test of OpenNLP tokeninzing features (SimpleTokenizer, WhiteSpaceTokenizer, TokenizerME with english and italian modules)
 - **modelstrainer**: a tool that creates OpeNLP modules, trained from a corpora
 - **lucene-test**: a demo of lucene indexing and querying features with detailed comments about how the features works